 Expert Tips and Recipe FAQ:

-Traditionally, yes there is gluten in matzo.
-It is a bread that is unleavened which means it was a dough that didn’t rise.
-The texture and crunch is similar to crackers.
+Traditionally, yes, there is gluten in matzo.
+It is an unleavened bread, meaning it was a dough that didn’t rise.
+The texture and crunch are similar to crackers.
 It is made with flour and water, so it is not gluten free.

 Thank goodness they now make gluten free matzo!!
 To keep this apple cake gluten free, use gluten free matzo meal that has been certified kosher.

 Yes, you can turn this Passover apple cake recipe into muffins.
-Simply follow instructions as written and pour the batter into a lined or sprayed muffin tin.
-Bake for approximately 20-25 minutes until you can insert a toothpick, and remove it and it comes out clean.
+Follow the instructions as written and pour the batter into a lined or sprayed muffin tin.
+Bake for approximately 20-25 minutes until you can insert and remove a toothpick and it comes out clean.

 The muffins are just as scrumptious as the full-sized cake; only you can grab them and go!

 Yes, you can freeze gluten free matzo apple cake.
-The best way to freeze the apple cake is to tightly wrap it in plastic wrap, then place it in a freezer bag or airtight container.
+The best way to freeze the apple cake is to wrap it in plastic wrap tightly, then place it in a freezer bag or airtight container.

-To thaw the texture and flavor is best if you thaw in the fridge.
-After it is defrosted, you can toss it in the microwave to warm it up before eating.
+To thaw the texture and flavor are best if you thaw in the fridge.
+After it is defrosted, toss it in the microwave to warm it up before eating.

 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cake needs to bake longer.
+If you see batter or crumbs, the cake must be baked longer.

-This cake will keep up to 4 days in an air-tight container in the refrigerator, or for up to 4 months in the freezer.
+This cake will keep fresh for up to 4 days in an air-tight container in the refrigerator or for up to 4 months in the freezer.

 If you are serving this at your Passover Seder, you will want to try my easy Gluten Free Matzo recipe to serve.